"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

-Publishing useful content for their readers regularly, or doing effective relevant content marketing better than you.
+Publishing useful content regularly, or doing content marketing ideas better than you.

-If you don’t know how to market your content and drive repeated visits to your website, take a moment to read this post from top to bottom.
+If you don’t know how to promote your content and drive repeated visits to your website, take a moment to read this post from top to bottom.

-In this post, am going to share with you 9 types of content marketing ideas to drive more relevant website traffic you need to start applying into your content marketing mix starting from today.
+In this post, I will share 9 types of content marketing ideas to drive more relevant website traffic.
+If you want more website traffic, you’ll need to apply these content marketing ideas starting today.

-Each published post on your blog should provide at least 10 different snippets to promotes that content on social media sites for days, weeks, and months to come.
+Each published post should provide at least 10 different snippets to promote that content on social media sites for days, weeks, and months to come.

-Dig deep into your content mix and see how you can come up with different variations of snippet for a single post that can be used for social media promotions.
+Dig deep into your content mix to see how you can come up with different variations of snippets.
+Find ways to use these snippets for social media promotions.

 Here is a pointer for different types of snippets you can derive from a single post:

-This is a very time-consuming and a tedious job to do, (though depends on the outreach numbers).
-But from experience, the result can be awesome when compare to other forms of blog marketing tactics around.
+This is a time-consuming and tedious job (though it depends on the outreach numbers).
+But from experience, the result can be awesome when compared to other forms of blog marketing tactics.

-Each time you mention a blogger, an influencer marketer, or link to other relevant resources in your industry, make sure you reach out to the blogger behind the blog through email or social media platform.
+Each time you mention a blogger, an influencer marketer, or link to other relevant resources in your post, make sure you reach out to these people.

 Let them know you link to or write about them in your publication.